sebhtml/novigrad/README.md

 # Roadmap

+- activate matrix in place
+- derive matrix in place
+- avoid transpose and instead implement a matmul with lhs transpose semantics
+- make static embeddings work for simple dataset
+- make static embeddings work for megaman dataset
 - output is taken in the last column of softmax (probability of next token)
-- avoid transpose and instead implement a matmul with lhs transpose semantics
-- activate matrix in place
 - implement cross-entropy loss
 - embeddings are learned
 - shuffle examples in each epoch